realdmx/retrore/README.md

-# retrore
+# RetroRE
-List of reverse-engineered and original retro-gaming sourcecode
+A brief and incomplete list of reverse-engineered and original retro-gaming sourcecode.

 ## Amiga